nicklamiller/rs_take_home/README.md

 * Parallelization:

 As mentioned above, one could choose a different spark session configuration that involves multiple nodes/workers and pass this spark session to the `get_association_counts` function to better parallelize the code.

+### Tools used in this repo:

+This repo is made from a [CI/CD template](https://github.com/nicklamiller/CICD_template) I've created that includes several developer tools I've found useful.
+Among these include:

+* Automated tests:
+  * linting - flake8 and wemake-python-styleguide are used
+  * unit tests - pytest frame work for testing public methods
+* virtual environment management - poetry is used to manage dependencies and to build the package using masonry
+* precommit hooks - file and link checks as specified in `.pre-commit-config.yaml`, as well as linting